-You don’t have to be visiting Temecula with kids to enjoy a ride in a hot air balloon, but this is an activity that children love.
+You don’t have to be visiting Temecula with kids to enjoy a hot air balloon ride, but this is an activity that children love.

 Hot air balloon rides are one of the most popular things to do in Temecula — there’s actually a hot air balloon festival every May.

-From the basket of a hot air balloon, you and your family will get an amazing bird’s eye view of the valley’s vineyards, citrus groves, and the rolling mountains that surround them.
+From the basket of a hot air balloon, you and your family will get an amazing bird’s eye view of the valley’s vineyards, citrus groves, and the rolling hills that surround them.

 Some hot air balloon rides include a gourmet meal, champagne for the grownups, and photos of your group.